“Journal writing is a voyage to the interior.”—Christina Baldwin

 Even so, family caregivers can suffer extreme stress and overwhelm.

 But journaling can bring relief.

 #1: Deal with emotional pain.
 Many caregivers suffer from anxiety and other emotional hurts.
 A journal can become a place to reflect and reveal your weaknesses and strengths.
 And perhaps work out solutions to problems.

 #2: Manage stress.
 Think about Doug mentioned in the opening of this article.
 Self-expression and writing down your feelings help you cope with stress.
-Scholars and scientists agree that you feel calm, and it is good therapy by journaling.
+Scholars and scientists agree that you feel calm, and it is good therapy for journaling.
 (And *free*; no money for a therapist.)